dbcook/openrocket-database/README.md

    * Cannot specify attachment line parameters (don't exist in UI either)
    * Cannot specify a minimum packing length (usually the stream width + margin)
 * Fins:
-   * Cannot make finset or tubefin components at all
+   * Cannot define finset or tubefin components at all
 * Mass components:
    * Cannot define mass component components at all
 * Shock cords:
    * Cannot define shock cord components at all
 * Launch lugs:
-   * Only knows about tubular lugs; no support for rail buttons or guides
+   * OpenRocket only supports tubular lugs; no support for rail buttons or guides
    * No support for standoffs

 ### Hardcoded Default Materials and Preference/Registry Augmentation of the Materials Dropdown List